A guide for first-time visitors to gay bathhouses

 “How do I not embarrass myself when I go for the first time?”

-Gay bathhouses have been part of queer culture for generations, but clear, straightforward information about how they work can be surprisingly hard to find.
+Gay bathhouses have been part of queer culture for generations, but straightforward information about how they work can be surprisingly hard to find.

 - What to expect